UnconnectedBedna/shrink-backup/README.md

 Each file, no matter the size, will take up one block of the filesystem, so if you have a LOT of very small files (running docker f.ex) the "0 added space method" might fail during rsync.
 Increase the 0 a little bit and retry.<br>
 This also means you have VERY little free space on the img file after creation.<br>
 If the filesystem you back up from increases in size, an update (`-U`) of the img file might fail.<br>
 By using `-a` in combination with `-U` the script will resize the img file if needed.
-Please see section about image update below for more information.
+Please see section about image update below for more information.<br>
+Using combination`-Ua` on an img that has become overfilled works, or at least I have not gotten it to fail, but use at own risk.

 ### Order of operations - Image update:
 1. Probes the img file for information about partitions.